hapax/hapax.github.io/assets/teaching.md

 We have a shrinking mothball, a growing triangle, and sand being poured into a conical pile.
-These problems have promise; they're about objects in the real world which change with time.
+These questions have promise: they're about objects in the real world which change with time.
-But because the objects are chosen arbitrarily, and the questions are uninsightful, the problems feel contrived and lifeless.
+But because the objects are chosen arbitrarily, and the questions are uninsightful, they feel contrived and lifeless.
-We're still very much in a scrubland of unmotivated drill.
+We're still in a scrubland of unmotivated drill.

 ## An elementary example